dfdwebsites/React-Eshop/README.md

     admin can update and delete users
     create userList for admin and is able to change name/email and make admin Admins can delete users

+## 29. Map and Review

+    install @react-google-maps/api
+    we use Google maps API for the user to be able to choose his location with google maps we created backend api for users to be able to post a review on product